Brother XR9550prw Review – Features, Comparisons, Pros & Cons

-The Brother XR9550prw Project Runway computerized sewing machine is a Project Runway Limited Edition sewing machine that’s sure to impress.
+The Brother XR9550prw Project Runway computerized sewing machine is a Project Runway Limited Edition sewing machine worth checking out.

 I mean, who hasn’t heard of the show Project Runway by now?
-Since December of 2004, Project Runway has been inspiring beginner and experienced sewers alike to step up their game and design and create new fashions like the contestants on the show.
+Since December of 2004, Project Runway has inspired beginner and experienced sewers alike to step up their game and design and create new fashions like the contestants on the show.

 To inspire regular old people like us to construct runway-worthy garments, Brother Industries and Project Runway teamed up to provide the Project Runway Limited Edition lineup of sewing machines.